onlogic/onlogic-m031-manager/README.rst

 --------------

-The status types are defined in src/command_set.py and are used to mark and indicate failures during different stages of the LPMCU protocol, including command construction, sending,
+The status types are defined in src/command_set.py and are used to mark and indicate failures during different stages of the LPMCU protocol.

 The table below is a summary of the status types, but note that method class members do not all report the status types in the same way.